• Skip to primary navigation

 Ingredients Needed for Gluten-Free Peanut Butter Oat Bars

-I love using safe, gluten-free, clean and wholesome ingredients.
+I love using safe, gluten-free, clean, and wholesome ingredients.
 That’s why I often find myself reaching for Bob’s Red Mill products.
-Bob’s Red Mill creates products for a variety of speciality diets, making it easier to cook and bake gluten free.
+Bob’s Red Mill creates products for a variety of specialty diets, making it easier to cook and bake gluten-free.

 Gluten-Free Rolled Oats: Bob’s Red Mill makes safe gluten-free rolled oats for people who cannot eat gluten.
-I have written a lot about gluten-free about oats on my blog, including this article, Are Bob’s Red Mill Gluten-Free Oats Gluten Free?
+I have written a lot about gluten-free oats on my blog, including this article, Are Oats Gluten-Free?
+Unpacking Confusing and Contradictory Information.

 You probably know oats are good for you, but you may not know exactly why.